 17 Tips on How to Sell Your House in a Down Market

 To help you navigate a shifting housing market, we spoke with real estate agent Mari Slobounov, who is a business partner with the top-producing Lynn Holley Real Estate Group in Madison, Wisconsin.
-Combining Slobounov’s expert insights with our extensive research on home-selling strategies, this post will provide 17 tips to help you sell your home even in a down market.
+Combining Slobounov’s expert insights with our extensive research on home-selling strategies, this post provides effective tips to help you sell your home even in a down market.

 1. Price your home right